TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

-Apparently, this is a `Cisco router` config.
+This appears to be a configuration file from a `Cisco router`.

 <br />

-## Cracking Hashes.
+## Cracking Hashes

 <br />

-Inside this file, we can find several `Cisco` hashes:
+The file contains several `Cisco` password hashes:

 - enable secret 5 $1$pdQG$o8nrSzsGXeaduXrjlvKc91: Cisco type 5.